Walk The Burren Way along Ireland’s wild Atlantic coastline and experience nature in its purest form

 Day 1: Arrival

-Liscannor is a popular fishing and tourist village situated on the west coast of County Clare and an ideal starting point for the Burren Way.
+Liscannor is a small seaside village situated on the west coast of County Clare and an ideal starting point for the Burren Way.
 Neighbouring village Lahinch has an excellent beach and is a very popular surfing spot.
 Public transport information will be provided with your information pack.

 Day 2: Transfer to Liscannor and walk to Doolin via the Cliffs of Moher

 Distance: 18 km | Ascent: 450 m | Approximate walking time 5 hrs 30 min